tersite1/DepthViz-iOSPPointCloudScanner/README.md

 ## Ownership

-DepthViz is owned and maintained by Construction Management Group 9, dedicated to providing advanced tools for modern construction needs.
+DepthViz is owned and maintained by FluXmap, dedicated to providing advanced tools for modern construction needs.
+All Rights Reserved

 ### Contributors

 FluXmap

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+You may not use this software for commercial purposes.
+For more information, please refer to the LICENSE file.